airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 # Building a Source Connector: The Hard Way

-This tutorial walks you through building a simple Airbyte source without using any helpers to demonstrate the following concepts in Action:
+This tutorial walks you through building a simple Airbyte source without using any helpers to demonstrate the following concepts in action:

 - [The Airbyte Specification](../../understanding-airbyte/airbyte-protocol.md) and the interface implemented by a source connector
 - [The AirbyteCatalog](../../understanding-airbyte/beginners-guide-to-catalog.md)